Skip to contents

 Load libraries & airway dataset

-First load some libraries that we will need for this tutorial.
+First check for and load some libraries that we will need for this tutorial.

 # install optional packages if not present